WORDS AS SPIRAL PATH: Tania Pryputniewicz on Owning Your Story

 To write those lines–and then to publish them–was a relief, though I think writer/ survivors share a unique set of challenges when their work goes “live” or public because of the potentially triggering nature of exposure.
 (I wrote about it here in First Poetry Publication, Reckoning with Exposure, and Astral Rubbernecking.)
 But as I mentioned earlier, I also discovered life-affirming images I’d buried.
 Such as the image of this fiery, tiny but mighty girl my age.
 I can still see her, intently focused on my face, can still sense how badly she wanted me to see that the boy made choices he translated into actions against my wishes.

 I kept writing, and what emerged next on the page were images from nature.
 Despite my various states of emotional and psychic paralysis, nature had somehow managed to pervade my awareness in a lasting manner.
 And to resurface, as here, in the metaphor of the counselor’s voice “encircling us both/ like a cocoon or some indigo dusk’s moon ring or crystal astral pod feathered white like Midwest windows in winter.”
-The turning point in my thinking took hold, recrystallizing as I wrote the poem,“There were two of you with bodies in the room.
+The turning point in my thinking took hold, recrystallizing as I wrote the poem, how to get viagra online “There were two of you with bodies in the room.
 Which one of you chose to enter yours by force?”
 I was able to finally hear, and take in the peer counselor’s message, shielded as I was at the time by her intensity, shielded in this new lovely image of a “crystal astral pod feathered white” like windows covered in frost.

 Another way I found the strength to own my story was to step into the story of someone else who survived.
 Odd as it sounds, I found comfort in the story of Camelot’s Guinevere, or many versions of the story of Guinevere.
 The middle section of my poetry book tracks my obsession with Guinevere.
 Eventually, though, she left, or failed to appear–leading me to face my story in yet another way as in the poem, “(25) Floors Up An Open Balcony Guinevere Fails to Appear:”